martinasalis/Terraform_project/README.md

 $SPARK_HOME/bin/spark-submit --master spark://namenode:7077 your_app.py
 ```

+10. After the execution is finished, exit from master node.

-10. After the execution is finished, exit from master node and destroy the cluster using this command:
+11. After the execution is finished, exit from master node and destroy the cluster using this command:
 ```bash
 terraform destroy
 ```